CyberFlameGO/svnpython/Doc/library/base64.rst

    incorrectly padded or if there are non-alphabet characters present in the string.

 The legacy interface:

 .. function:: decode(input, output)

-   Decode the contents of the *input* file and write the resulting binary data to the *output* file. *input* and *output* must either be file objects or objects that mimic the file object interface. *input* will be read until ``input.read()`` returns an empty string.
+   Decode the contents of the binary *input* file and write the resulting binary data to the *output* file. *input* and *output* must either be file objects or objects that mimic the file object interface working with bytes objects. *input* will be read until ``input.read()`` returns an empty string.

-.. function:: decodestring(s)
+.. function:: decodebytes(s)
+              decodestring(s)

-   Decode the string *s*, which must contain one or more lines of base64 encoded data, and return a string containing the resulting binary data.
+   Decode the bytestring *s*, which must contain one or more lines of base64 encoded data, and return a bytestring containing the resulting binary data.
+   ``decodestring`` is a deprecated alias.

 .. function:: encode(input, output)

-   Encode the contents of the *input* file and write the resulting base64 encoded data to the *output* file. *input* and *output* must either be file objects or objects that mimic the file object interface. *input* will be read until ``input.read()`` returns an empty string.  :func:`encode` returns the encoded data plus a trailing newline character (``'\n'``).
+   Encode the contents of the binary *input* file and write the resulting base64 encoded data to the *output* file. *input* and *output* must either be file objects or objects that mimic the file object interface working with bytes objects. *input* will be read until ``input.read()`` returns an empty string.
+   :func:`encode` returns the encoded data plus a trailing newline character (``b'\n'``).

-.. function:: encodestring(s)
+.. function:: encodebytes(s)
+              encodestring(s)

-   Encode the string *s*, which can contain arbitrary binary data, and return a string containing one or more lines of base64-encoded data.
+   Encode the bytestring *s*, which can contain arbitrary binary data, and return a bytestring containing one or more lines of base64-encoded data.
-   :func:`encodestring` returns a string containing one or more lines of base64-encoded data always including an extra trailing newline (``'\n'``).
+   :func:`encodebytes` returns a string containing one or more lines of base64-encoded data always including an extra trailing newline (``b'\n'``).
+   ``encodestring`` is a deprecated alias.

 An example usage of the module:

    >>> import base64
    >>> encoded = base64.b64encode('data to be encoded')
    >>> encoded
-   'ZGF0YSB0byBiZSBlbmNvZGVk'
+   b'ZGF0YSB0byBiZSBlbmNvZGVk'
    >>> data = base64.b64decode(encoded)
    >>> data
    'data to be encoded'